Skip to content

 security-standalone -> security-core

-demo-standalone -> security-core, security-standalone
+security-persistence-eclipsestore -> security-core, org.eclipse.store:storage-embedded

 Package layout